WhiteWorld/notes/hadoop_install.md

 ### Download a Hadoop distribution

 To get a Hadoop distribution, download a recent stable release from one of the [Apache Download Mirrors](http://www.apache.org/dyn/closer.cgi/hadoop/common/)

+### edit hadoop-env.sh

+     # set to the root of your Java installation
+     export JAVA_HOME=/usr/java/latest